 To date, the most commonly used exception has allowed transfers to be made by UK organisations if they enter into EU Standard Contractual Clauses ("EU SCCs") with the importing party.
 The EU SCCs, the use of which were endorsed by the UK following Brexit, require the data importer to provide adequate safeguards that ensure an equivalent level of data protection to the UK GDPR.
 The European Commission introduced new SCCs in 2021 ("New EU SCCs") which replace the previous SCCs which date back to 2010 and earlier.

 What do the new mechanisms mean for UK organisations?

 The IDTA and the Addendum replace the old EU SCCs.
 This means that UK organisations can use either (i) the IDTA or (ii) the Addendum with the New EU SCCs when making restricted international data transfers from the UK that comply with the UK GDPR.

-Although the old EU SCCs are still in operation as a mechanism for such transfers, UK data exporters will have to stop using the old EU SCCs for all new transfers.
-This is because with effect from 22 September 2022, the IDTA and Addendum will be the only mechanisms organisations can use to make new international data transfers from the UK.
+UK data exporters can no longer use the old EU SCCs for all new transfers.
+This is because since the 22 September 2022, the IDTA and Addendum are the only mechanisms organisations can use to make new international data transfers from the UK.